395t/review-assignments/_summaries/kitaev2020reformer.md

 Since the transformer is basically a temporally decoupled sequence model, it was designed to operate parallelly across the temporal dimension.
 Therefore, it enables chunking the model into smaller batches to train models operating on very long sequences without overwhelming the memory.
 In this work, the authors explore techniques to apply chuncking and batching on the proposed method as well, which successfully extends the transformer to train and operate on extremely long sequences in some scenarios.

+Additionally, the authors propose multi-round LSH for more stable and accurate identifications of nearest neighbors to alleviate the probabilistic nature of LSH.

 ## TL;DR